 Answer B is wrong.
-As a rule of thumb, a parasitic drain up to 50mA is considered acceptable.
+A parasitic drain up to 50mA is typically considered acceptable.
+Check the vehicle's specifications; some modern vehicles are even higher.
 This reading indicates 35mA of current.

 Answer C is wrong.
 Amperage is a measurement of current.
 The reading indicates 35mA, which is much less current than 35A.